cilegordev/Azure-Linux-WM/README.md

-# CBL-Mariner-DE
+# CBL-Mariner DE
 Components for building Xfce4 in CBL-Mariner.

-Why did I make this? because there is no package in the Repository and the only xfce package available is [libxfce4util-4.14.0-5.cm2.x86_64.rpm](https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/l/libxfce4util-4.14.0-5.cm2.x86_64.rpm).
-From here we can conclude that we will follow the only instructions from the available package. but sometimes there are errors that I don't understand so I give up.
+Why did I make this? because there is no package in the Repository and the only xfce package available is [libxfce4util-4.14.0-5.cm2.x86_64.rpm](https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/l/libxfce4util-4.14.0-5.cm2.x86_64.rpm). from here we can conclude that we will follow the only instructions from the available package. but sometimes there are errors that I don't understand so I give up.

 # Road Map & Preference
 Beyond Linux® From Scratch (System V Edition) : https://www.linuxfromscratch.org/ <br/>